 Under the current Spanish dangerous dogs law, Ley 287/2002 the following are listed as ‘perros potencialmente peligrosas’ or potentially dangerous dogs:-

 The process for registering a potentially dangerous dog and obtaining a licence to keep one will vary slightly for each region of Spain.
-In most cases you will need to register at your local town hall, provide identification and also provide proof of public liability insurance of around €120,000 or more.
+In most cases, you will need to register at your local town hall, provide identification and also provide proof of public liability insurance of around €120,000 or more.

-You will also need to be a person of good standard with no criminal records and will need to have passed a physical and psychological aptitude test to confirm that you are capable of owning a potentially dangerous dog.
+You will also need to be a person of good standing with no criminal records and will need to have passed a physical and psychological aptitude test to confirm that you are capable of owning a potentially dangerous dog.